airistoteles/rcnn1d/README.md

 See code (rcnn.py) for further documentation

+## Not maintained!
+This might not work any more, since a lot of untested updates for Keras have been happened.

 ## Install needed libraries
 ... the easy way.
 If you build Tensorflow from source it trains much faster.